 An Active project can use any version number it wishes, although generally releases from an Active project will be

 ≥ v1.0.0.
 Ecosystem-specific suffixes may also be used for pre-releases (e.g.

 -beta, etc. in the .NET ecosystem).

 All Active project starting from

-v1.0.0 upward must adhere to the version numbering rules defined by semantic versioning, specifically:
+v1.0.0 upward must adhere to the version numbering rules defined by Semantic Versioning ("semver"), specifically: